Make your own inexpensive dog toys for tugging using rags, denim and miscellaneous stuff!

 On the previous page, we presented ideas about low cost homemade tug toys made of fleece, rope and socks.

-On this page, we'll showcase visitor contributions for homemade tug-of-war toys from other materials.
+On this page, we'll showcase visitor contributions for homemade tug toys from other materials.

 Many of these can be considered large breed dog toys because they can withstand heavy duty use.

-Many other types of inexpensive dog toys can be made for chewing or exercise.
+If you're interested in making other types of inexpensive dog toys for chewing or exercise, browse around at Homemade Dog Toys.

 The photos at left show a friend's dog, Chili, with the Fabric Scraps Bone I made for him.
 I created this colorful bone from the instructions outlined below.